canada-ca/Open_First_Whitepaper/7_Next_Steps.md

   - HTML5, UTF-8, RDFa Lite, Schema.org, Atom
   - WCAG 2.0

+- **Require that all new purchases, upgrades or migrations (including cloud solutions) store and manage data with open Standards**
+  - Factor in the use of open Standards when calculating total cost of ownership of a solutions including exit or transition costs
+  - EARB process to support active application when adopting solutions

-- **Endorsement of current preferred (pilots, principles, guidelines) open standards in the GC**
+- **Endorsement of current preferred (pilots, principles, guidelines) open Standards in the GC**
   - Open Contracting Data Standard (PSPC Open Contracting Data Standard pilot)
   - PDF/A, EPUB3, XML, CSV (GC open data/information principles)
   - EPUB3, PDF/A, ODF, EML, MBOX, ..
 (LAC guidelines on file formats for transferring information resources of enduring value)

 - **Align with UK open standards for government**
-  - Adopt open standards selected by UK
+  - Adopt open Standards selected by UK Open Standards Board
     - HTML5, PDF/A, ODF, Open Contracting Data Standard, vCard, iCalendar, ..
   - Collaborate with UK to select new open standards for governments
   - Adapt and adopt UK guidance on ODF and procurement to GC

-- **Require that all new purchases, upgrades or migrations (including cloud solutions) store and manage data with open standards**
-  - Factor in the use of open standards when calculating total cost of ownership of a solutions including exit or transition costs
-  - EARB process to support active application when adopting solutions

 ##### Open Source Software use